 - Level 3 reveals the role of artificial intelligence in our day-to-day activities, especially given its role behind the scenes in the digital world we now live in.

-- Level 4 examines the idea of creativity and how artificial intelligence might support human creativity, but also produce music, art, and literature without human intervention
+- Level 4 examines the idea of creativity and how artificial intelligence might support human creativity, but also produce music, art, and literature without human intervention.
+I have to admit, though, that my AI-assisted drawings were still monumentally rubbish.

-The multimedia displays and interactive installations encourage much self-reflection and active participation from the visitor.
-(The Technical Museum is an absolute paradise for those who prefer their museums full of buttons to press and levers to pull.)
+The multimedia displays and interactive installations encourage much self-reflection and active participation from the visitor; the Technical Museum is an absolute paradise for those like me who love pressing buttons and pulling levers.

 As with so many concepts in applied science, the core challenges are as much about how we use the technology and tools – not just how we build them in the first place.